tjwkura5/ecommerce_terraform_deployment/README.md

 ## Issues/Troubleshooting

 This workload was a MONSTER.
 I only got everything working at the last second, and it felt like I was running into issue after issue after issue.
-To avoid boring you, I will highlight the major problems I faced, as well as some issues I managed to avoid thanks to warnings from a fellow classmate.
+To avoid boring you, I will highlight the major problems I faced, as well as some issues I managed to avoid thanks to warnings from fellow classmates.

 **Installing Node and NPM**

 When trying to install Node on my frontend servers, I kept running into an issue where Node would get installed, but NPM was not.
 The funny thing was that it wasn't working in my user data script, but when I SSH'd into my instance after it was created, I was able to install everything just fine.
 I tried everything, and no one else seemed to have the same issue as me.
 I attempted to use an alternate method to install Node/NPM, tried installing NPM separately, added a line to reinstall NPM, and included a check to see if npm was available in the current path with logic to add npm to the PATH variable if it wasn't.
 I ultimately solved the issue during office hours with my instructors.
 It turns out the installation was taking a long time, and all I needed was a 60-second sleep.
 From there, everything worked fine.

-**Running the Test***
+**Running the Test**

 The test stage of my Jenkins pipeline was failing because it was attempting to run tests against a database that didn't exist yet.
 I didn't want to comment out the default database section of my settings.py, and I didn't want to provision my RDS instance prematurely.
 The solution was simple: I created a separate settings.py for my tests, keeping everything the same except for changing the default database to the SQLite database.
 In my pytest.ini, I set the DJANGO_SETTINGS_MODULE to my_project.settings_test.